mjfahr/assignment5/README.md

-# assignment5
+# Fibonacci Heap (C++)
-Implementation of Fibonacci Heap
+Implementation of Fibonacci Heap for Assignment 5 of CSCE 2014

 The Fibonacci Heap is a min-heap data structure that attempts to provide O(1) amortized 'insert', 'min-access', and 'decrease_key' operations, as well as amortized